 How to Go About It?

 Assuming you have weighed all the pros and cons and have decided this is a lucrative stay at home business ideas for you, following are some advisable steps to take:

 Network.
 Talk to your friend who threw that great party.
 Get the number of her caterer.
 Make connections with vendors so that you can count on their services when the need arises.
-Networking is what will earn you clients too.
-Have a business card at ready for anyone you think might be interested in throwing an event soon.
+Networking is what will earn your clients too.
+Have a business card ready for anyone you think might be interested in throwing an event soon.

 Advertise.
 Set up a website and profiles on multiple social media platforms.
 Post great pictures/videos of events you have executed.
 Reach out through email marketing.
 Spread the word.